Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

 3. To get the data previously entered by the user and stored in an Autofill service, request using the `autofill_fill_request()` function:

     ```c
-    /* Send request to get autofill fill response */
+    /* Send request to get fill response */
     int ret = autofill_fill_request(ah, vi_h);
     if (ret != AUTOFILL_ERROR_NONE)
         /* Error handling */
     ```

-4. Incase, the Autofill view handle is not needed in your application, you must destroy the autofill view handle using `autofill_view_info_destroy()` to release autofill view handle:

-    ```c
-    autofill_view_info_destroy(vi_h);
-    ```

-## Storing Entered Data
+## Save Autofill Data

-To store entered data by the user in the autofill service:
+To store entered data by the user in the Autofill service:

-1. To save, create an Autofill data for each input fields:
+1. Create an Autofill data for each input fields, to save:

     ```c
     autofill_save_item_h si_h;